INTRODUCTION TO DUI

 LIST OF CONTROLLED SUBSTANCES

 Here is the list of Controlled Substances with the corresponding legal limit.
-When caught with such substances, a person can be charged with DUI drugs (DUID).
+When caught with such substances, a person can be charged with DUI drugs (DUID) in Las Vegas.
 Prohibited Substance/Urine Nanograms per milliliter/Blood Nanograms per millilitre

 - Cocaine /150/50

 - 6-monoacetyl morphine /10/10

 - Methamphetamine/500 /100

 NEVADA DUI LAWS: IMPLIED CONSENT LAW

 Nevada DUI Laws Nevada has laws that is specific for DUI.
 Read these laws carefully as they may be helpful in the long run.
 Implied Consent Law Once the person steps into the car, the person automatically gives the consent to submit to a DUI test.
 If the person refuses to take the test, the police have the authority to use reasonable force to administer the test.
 For a possible 1st Nevada DUI Laws offense, the police must give you the option to choose the type of test.
 For a 2nd DUI Law offense or more, the officer will make the choice for you.